-First off, I would like to apologise – this subject really is very dry, I have tried to make the blog below interesting, but it was a struggle and so you might want to grab a strong coffee before you get started!
+First off, I would like to apologise – this subject really is very dry!
+I have tried to make the blog below as interesting as possible, but it was a bit of a struggle… You might want to grab a strong coffee before you get started!

 So here goes…..

 Concrete is the most widely used building material today as a result of its strength and its durability.
 It is used in homes, airports, skyscrapers, tunnels and pretty much every other type of construction you can think of.